lukateg/strength-age/README.md

 -- add chunking text prompt
 -- add validation if test title exist so user cannot have two same entities in database

--- use const user = await currentUser(); from clerk for all API routes -- FIX infinite bottom when scrolling all the way down -- Server-Side Rendering with Next.js add preloadQuery for preloading data on the server -- find out why clerk is not working properly
+-- use const user = await currentUser(); from clerk for all API routes -- find out why clerk is not working properly -- because we are throwing error when !userId in convex file, sync userId validation-- add error handling when user is not authenticated it breaks the page

+-- Server-Side Rendering with Next.js add preloadQuery for preloading data on the server

 -- make loader always appear when loading test and work with css and not mounting for slow animation -- no tests found not working on generate tests page

 // hook up classes with real data
-// add pdf preview in browser tab
 // disable submit when not answered on all questions
 // loading logo not working on white theme

--- add error handling when user is not authenticated it breaks the page -- layout reconsiliation
+-- layout reconsiliation
 -- remove all spinners and add proper suspense skeleton -- Implement mobile design
--- remove all spinners and add proper suspense skeleton -- Add delete and edit
+-- Add delete and edit
 -- add modals on all needed actions
 -- maybe add settings page